-In this chapter, I exhibit the normally invisible work of reading online science texts by moving slowly and meticulously through the resources that the display offers to the reading process.
-Here, the text and reading have a curious relationship that repeatedly and glaringly jump into the reading eyes: The text no only is the object of the activity of reading but also it provides the instructions for how it is to be read.
-The text therefore also is a description and articulation of the work of reading itself.
+In this paper, I exhibit the normally invisible work of reading online science texts by moving slowly and meticulously through the semiotic resources that the display offers to the reading process.
+That I take reading to be lived work can be found in the many verbs that are associated with it in this text: reading 'departs,' 'finds,' 'encounters,' 'self-organizes,' 'bootstraps itself,' 'configures,' 'takes,' and 'arrives.'
+In this work, the text and reading have a curious relationship that repeatedly and glaringly jump into the reading eyes: The text no only is the object of the activity of reading but also it provides the instructions for how it is to be read.
+The text therefore also is a description and articulation of the work of reading itself (Livingston 1995).
 On first sight, this ethnomethodological formulation of reading might appear strange.
 Let us therefore consider another situation where the focus of the action is on producing something other than a reading-e.g., instructions for putting together prefabricated furniture pieces that require assembly after purchase.
 If we accomplish the assembly efficiently and competently, that is, when the piece of furniture stands before our eyes, it is said that we have followed the instruction.
-The instructions will have done beautifully and efficiently so, which is especially clear when we initially do not understand a set of instructions and yet, once familiar with what these describe, find no better alternative (Roth, 2004).
+The instructions will have done beautifully and efficiently so, which is especially clear when we read but initially do not understand a set of instructions and yet, once familiar with what these describe, find no better alternative (Roth 2004).
 In this situation, we have not merely followed the instruction: after the fact, the instructions constitute a description and an account for the construction work that has been done.
 The instructions for (descriptions of, account of the work of) building the furniture from the materials provided and the building itself stand in a reflexive relation: The instructional text motivates the actions, and the efficient and competent actions are such that they motivate the description.
-Imagine someone asking how you assembled the furniture, and you might say, "I followed the instructions, which said . . ." or respond by saying something like, "First I did. . . .
-Then I did. . . .," where your descriptions have a high degree of family resemblance with the instructions found with the furniture in the packaging.
+Imagine someone asking how you assembled the furniture, and you might say, 'I followed the instructions, which said . . .' or respond by saying something like, 'First I did. . . .
+Then I did. . . .,' where your descriptions have a high degree of family resemblance with the instructions found with the furniture in the packaging.